-Frida Erichsen, an 11th grade student from the KnowledgeLink Wuhan campus, shares the inspiring story of how she led a tutoring and enrichment program at the Wuhan City Library.
+Frida Erichsen, an 11th grade student from the KnowledgeLink Wuhan campus, shares her inspiring story of leading a tutoring and enrichment program at the Wuhan City Library.

 When I was offered the opportunity to work in a library as a volunteer, I never thought I was going to have a transformative experience learning the joys and difficulties of teaching.
 One weekend, when I was organizing books in Wuhan City Library as usual, the staff asked whether I could volunteer to teach English classes for primary school children.
 Without a moment’s hesitation, I agreed. (more…)READ MORE